INSIGHT-15/Back-to-the-Millennium/README.md

 Finally, thank you to everyone who experienced the installation and provided valuable feedback during the course exhibition.

-ps.If you encounter a bug, please remember: it was probably there for artistic purposes. :)
+ps.If you encounter a bug, please remember: it was probably there for artistic purposes (what???)
-(what???)

 ---